Senior in the UK: Legal Status, Benefits, and Care Rights

 These benefits can help ease the financial pressure of aging and enable more dignified care options.

-Rights of Senior Citizens in Care
+Rights of Senior in Care

 All senior citizens in the UK, whether they live at home or in a care facility, are entitled to dignity, autonomy, and safety.
 Key legal protections include: